rodrigovilar/medieval-bank-python/README.md

 To run dockerized tests:

-docker run -it bank-python bash -c "cd /home/pyuser/medieval-bank-python && python -m persistence.models && python -m tests.test_service_attendant"
+docker run -it bank-python bash -c "cd /home/pyuser/medieval-bank-python && python -m persistence.models && python -m tests.test_service_agency"

 just change `test_service_attendant` to the name of the file that contains the tests you wanna run (**without the file extension**)